fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/ocn63gv8/) to edit the dual y-axis combination chart with `spline` and `splineArea` as data plots.

+## 3D Dual Y-axis Combination Chart

+Now, let's create a dual y-axis combination chart in 3D.
+For this, change the value of the `type` attribute from `mscombidy2d` to `mscombidy3d`.

+In this chart, we will show a comparison between the revenue, profit, and the profit percentage.
+The revenue and the profit will be shown as the amount in dollars, but the profit percentage will require a different unit - percentage.
+These cannot be plotted on a single y-axis.
+FusionCharts Suite XT allows you to have two y-axes, a primary y-axis, and a secondary y-axis if you have two data of two different numeric units to plot.

+Therefore, we've plotted the amount in USD on the primary y-axis (the one on the left) and the profit % on the secondary y-axis (the one on the right).

+For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=mscombidy3d) page of a 3D dual y-axis combination chart.

+A dual y-axis combination chart in 3D looks like as shown below:

+{% embed_all standard-charts-combination-chart-example-13.js %}

+Click [here](http://jsfiddle.net/fusioncharts/vfLta47y/) to edit the dual y-axis combination chart in 3D.

 ## Column 3D + Line Single Y-axis Chart

 Now, let's create a column and line multi-series chart in 3D.
 For this, set the value of the `type` attribute to `mscolumnline3d`.